A-Next: American Dream

 Shannon Carter is the niece of Sharon Carter.
-Her uniform is visually based on Captain America's and includes a set of stun discs (similar to Nomad's) that can be thrown against an opponent.
+Her uniform design is based on Captain America's and includes a set of stun discs (similar to Nomad's) that can be thrown at opponents.
 She does not possess any powers, but is an Olympic-level athlete, a skilled fighter and a strategist.
-American Dream was later rewarded for her dedication by receiving the shield of an alternate-reality Captain America after saving that world from destruction.
+American Dream was later rewarded the shield of an alternate-reality Captain America after saving that world from destruction.

 Bluestreak

-Blue Kelso is impatient and a person who likes to get to the point.
-Bluestreak has powers to match her nature, namely superspeed.
-She was once affiliated with the X-People (successor to the X-Men), though she joined the Avengers once she realized she would not get much publicity.
+Blue Kelso is impatient and straightforward.
+Her main power is superspeed.
+She was once affiliated with the X-People (successors to the X-Men), until she joined the Avengers, thinking the move would net her more publicity.

 Crimson Curse

 Aerika Harkness is related to the witch Agatha Harkness, former teacher to the Scarlet Witch.
-Like her ancestor, she possesses control over magical energies, although the exact nature of those energies is not known.
-They appear similar to the way the Scarlet Witch's powers were originally portrayed, and she appears to control them with relative ease.
+She possesses control over magical energies, although the exact nature of those energies is not known.
+They appear similar to the way the Scarlet Witch's powers were originally portrayed, and she can control it with relative ease.
 She died stopping an alternate Doctor Doom from attempting to use the Cosmic Cube to invade the Avengers' Earth.

 Freebooter

 Brandon Cross was trained by Hawkeye and Swordsman and has shown proficiency with a variety of weapons as well as athletic skills.
-His costume takes visual cues from both Hawkeye and the Swordsman.
+His costume design draws from both Hawkeye and the Swordsman.
 Freebooter was romantically linked to Crimson Curse.

 Other recruits

 Kate Power

-Kate Power was originally known as Energizer, the youngest member of Power Pack, a team of pre-teen superheroes made up of herself and her three siblings who gained their powers from a Kymellian named Aelfyre Whitemane.
-Her abilities involve disintegrating matter, absorbing its energy into herself and unleashing the energy as powerballs.
+Kate Power, originally known as Energizer, is the youngest member of Power Pack, a team of pre-teen superheroes formed by her and her three siblings after gaining their powers from a Kymellian named Aelfyre Whitemane.
+Her abilities involve disintegrating matter, absorbing its energy and unleashing it as powerballs.
 Kate joined the Avengers after Franklin Richards recommended Kate to them in their search for Thunderstrike.